yopito/cports-tools-yopito/README.md

 * dump package information into logfile `log/<date>.<category>.<pkgname>.<arch>/<gen-package>.apk.info`
   include all apk metadata and file list content.
-  There is a file for each built or generated package.
+  There is a file for each built package (requested or needed).

 * (todo) order packaging build according to their required dependency